mudflapapp/synctera/docs/DocumentsApi.md

 api_instance = Synctera::DocumentsApi.new
 file = File.new('/path/to/some/file') # File | The file contents.
 The maximum file size is 32 MB.
 opts = {
+  batch_id: 'batch_id_example', # String | The ID of the batch that the document belongs to
   description: 'description_example', # String | A description of the attached document
   encryption: Synctera::DocumentEncryption::NOT_REQUIRED, # DocumentEncryption |
   metadata: 'metadata_example', # String | Optional field to store additional information about the resource.
 Intended to be used by the integrator to store non-sensitive data.
 Since some API clients have trouble formatting multipart/form-data properties that are objects, this property is defined as a string formatted to contain the marshalled JSON object.